Professional Development Training Course

 College Student Rate & CEU’s also Available.
 Ask for details.

-Overview of Fall 2020 Training Course including classes & fees
+Overview of Spring 2023 Training Course including classes & fees

 Professional Certification for Professional & Volunteer Practitioners

-To receive Professional Certification, students must complete a minimum of (20) Class Hours and write a 3000-word learning reflection paper.
+To receive Professional Certification, students must complete a minimum of (20) Class Hours and write a 2000-word learning reflection paper.

 “We must continue to remind ourselves that the families we serve are human beings…not just the boy who sells drugs on the corner, that crazy family on 5th Street or the girl who got pregnant when she was 14.
 When we do, it cultivates our capacity to serve with empathy and love…”